Proudly Serving Colorado Springs and South Denver

 Lastly, keep your home’s temperature above freezing, even when you’re away.
 A smart thermostat can help maintain a minimum temperature of at least 10 degrees Celsius, ensuring warm water circulates through pipes and prevents freezing damage.

 Insulation is a critical defense against freezing temperatures.
 Exposed pipes in your basement, crawl space, attic, garage, and under kitchen cabinets are particularly vulnerable to the cold.
-Special attention should be given to these areas, ensuring they are properly insulated.
+Particular attention should be given to these areas, ensuring they are adequately insulated.
 Snap-on pipe insulation is a cost-effective and efficient solution for this.

 If you have the budget, consider hiring professionals to relocate pipes on the exterior or other exposed areas to more protected locations.
-Investing in additional insulation in spaces that may not receive enough heat, like your attic, basement, or crawl space, can also be a worthwhile investment.
+Additional insulation in spaces that may not receive enough heat, like your attic, basement, or crawl space, can also be a worthwhile investment.

 Use Technology to Your Advantage